joedrago/mtv/web/help.md

     #mtv edit https://www.youtube.com/watch?v=dQw4w9WgXcQ untag someTag

 This is an advanced action!
 The `edit` action allows you to directly poke at the MTV database -- Please be extra careful with this!
 Use this to adjust songs that have too-long intros or outros, or have incorrect artist or title names, or have the wrong owner.
 Do not use this to adopt a song from YouTube when using the `trending` action; use `adopt` for that.

+## Solo {#solo}

+### Basics {#solobasics}

+The [Solo page](/solo) offers a way to watch MTV without being social in Discord, and have full control over what videos show up.
+This can be leveraged to find new/recent videos, videos you haven't yet voted on, or simply make a playlist for yourself (or to share)!
+When you first visit the page, it will generate you a `Solo ID` which you can see as your own private MTV channel.
+You can simply hit `Watch` or `Cast`, and MTV will shuffle all of its videos just for you and play them privately.
+The Solo webpage will then turn into a remote control, where you can skip videos, restart, go back to a previous video, or (if logged in) even give your opinion!

+**Note:** To see the full set of solo controls, make sure you're logged in on the [main dashboard](/).
+Simply choose `Login` in the top right and let MTV know who you are in Discord.
+If you do this correctly, you should see your Discord name and nickname in the top left of the Dashboard.
+If this doesn't work, ask in the MTV Discord channel.
+The most common error is that you haven't yet set your nickname in Discord.
+Once you're logged in, refresh the [Solo page](/solo).

+### Filters {#filters}

+Filters are how you decide what ends up on your personal Solo MTV channel.
+If you press `Settings` on the Solo page, you will your current `Solo ID`, an empty `Filters` box, and a few additional buttons for saving/loading playlists and sharing your Solo experience.

+By default, an empty Filters list simply means _no filters, just shuffle everything MTV offers_.
+Most likely though, you've given your opinion on some videos by now, and you would prefer to not see some of them ever again.
+Or perhaps you just want to see videos from the last week, or videos by a certain artist (or two), or everything by a specific artist _except_ that one song, etc. All of this is possible, and here's how it works.

+The filter system works by first taking all of the videos available on MTV and marking each one as "**not allowed**" and "**not skipped**".
+Then each line of the Filters box is a rule which either marks a handful of videos as **allowed**, or the rule marks a handful of videos as **skipped**.
+When all of the filters are done, any video that is **allowed** and _not_ **skipped** goes in your playlist.

+Let's try a few examples:

+Let's say you want to listen to some 2Pac.
+You can use the `artist` filter like this:

+    artist 2Pac

+This filter marks all songs that have `2Pac` somewhere in the artist's name as **allowed**.
+When MTV is done reading this single filter, it looks over the list and finds 14 videos, and starts to play them.

+**Note:** You can use the `List` button to see what the filters choose in order to help dial in your playlist.

+This looks great, but maybe you also want to add some RUN DMC to the list.
+Simply add another `artist` rule (capitalization is ignored for the artists):

+    artist 2Pac
+    artist run dmc

+Now we're up to 19 videos!
+Let's say you look at the list and realize that there's a Digital Underground song mixed in there (as 2Pac features on one of their songs), and you didn't want that.
+This is where the `skip` prefix comes into play:

+    artist 2Pac
+    artist run dmc
+    skip artist digital underground

+The `skip` prefix simply runs whatever rule is after it, but instead of marking videos as **allowed**, it marks them as **skipped**.
+When the final list is then made, anything marked **skipped** is skipped over, and don't show up in your playlist.

+Here's the full list of available rules:

+* **artist** - search the artist's name for these words

+* **title** - search the song title for these words

+* **added** - added by this specific nickname

+* **since** - Only show videos since a duration, given in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) format.
+For example, `since P2W` filters videos added in the last two weeks.

+* **tag** - Video has a specific [tag](#tag)

+* **untagged** - Video has no tags at all

+* **love**, **like**, **meh**, **bleh**, **hate** - Give a specific user (like `love joe`) to filter videos with this opinion by this specific nickname

+* **none** - Give a specific user (like `none joe`) to filter videos in which this nickname has no opinion

+* **id** - Give one or more specific videos by ID

+* **private** - This playlist should not be listed publicly on MTV's [Lists](/#lists) page.

+(TODO: add more complicated examples)

+### Playlists {#playlists}

+If you're [logged in](#solobasics), you should be able to type in a name for the playlist you've created and hit `Save`, and it'll save the playlist server-side under your nickname.
+You can then use the `Load` button in the future to load your playlist, or share a permalink to it by name to someone else using the `Perma` button.
+If you don't want your playlist to show up in the [Lists](/#lists) page, make sure one of your filters is the word `private` on its own line.

+### Mirrors {#mirrors}

+Solo sessions don't need to be completely antisocial!

+If you start a solo session (using `Watch` or `Cast`), you can create a "mirror link" using the `Mirror` button in the settings, and send it to friends.
+When they open the link, their UI will not show the Filters box, but when they choose `Watch` or `Cast`, they'll simply mimic whatever your current Solo session watches.
+This includes skipping tracks, restarting, etc. You can even change your filters and hit `Watch` again and their mirror will autoupdate!
+As long as you're both using the same `Solo ID`, this will all work.
+They can also give their opinion and control next/previous/restart.